mikasenghaas/yelp-review-authenticity-study/report.md

 statement mentioned in the [article](https://ny.eater.com/2019/1/18/18183973/authenticity-yelp-reviews-white-supremacy-trap):

-> Authenticity language is used to describe dif-
-> ferent characteristics for different cuisines
+> Authenticity language is used to describe different characteristics for different cuisines

 Extending this argument would mean, that it is hard for non-white restaurant owners to enter the